connor-jason/Schedule-With-Me/README.md

 ## 💭 Process:
 - The project began with setting up a React environment, integrating TypeScript to manage types and improve code structure.
+- Drew the little character using Notability, an iPad, and an Apple Pencil
 - Implemented EmailJS for sending email notifications once an event is scheduled.
 - Created a multi-step form to guide users through entering their name, choosing an activity, and selecting a time.
 - Managed state for the form and user inputs, ensuring smooth transitions between steps.